 To keep costs down, a staff tracking app can be designed to work on a limited number of smartphone devices, maybe only certain Android phones for example.
 The problem with doing this is that it is then harder for the company to save money by getting the staff to use their own phones, as all employees must have exactly the right phones.

 The alternative to this is for the company to supply phones, but then run the risk of the phones being repeatedly damaged and destroyed.

 Building an app that can work on a range of phones, including both Android and iPhone, and keeping these apps up to date with the latest operating systems, as well as honouring older models becomes awfully expensive very quickly.

 As well as keeping up with the latest operating systems, the software may have to be patched to protect against emerging security threats, as well as the ongoing updates that go with software bug fixes.
 Software bugs will happen no matter how good the developer is.
-Constant updates to keep up with windows, IOS or Android changes is necessary.
+Constant updates to keep up with Windows, IOS or Android changes are necessary.

 Keeping the data on a secure server long term is the other big ongoing cost.
 This is a cost that software companies can minimise for their customers through the economics of scale.

 Ultimately, developing software, is a long, drawn-out complicated process with no guarantees on the quality of the result.
 It is common for projects to run over time, and over budget, even for experienced software development companies such as UniGuard.
 Naturally, well designed software with all the functionality that is needed can be more expensive.

 For an inexperienced company, the development cost can easily exceed $1 million, for software that ends up being no better, or sometimes ever worse than the ready-made staff tracking software they could have purchased for a fraction of this price.
 Did I mention maintenance to keep up with changes in operating systems?